 The focus of Dr. Durvasula’s clinical, academic and consultative work is the etiology and impact of narcissism and high-conflict, entitled, antagonistic personality styles on human relationships, mental health, and societal expectations.
 Her work has been featured at SxSW, TEDx, and on a wide range of media platforms including Red Table Talk, the Today Show, Oxygen, Investigation Discovery, Bravo, and she is a featured expert on the digital media mental health platform MedCircle and on the Mel Robbins show.
 Dr. Durvasula’s research on personality disorders has been funded by the National Institutes of Health and she is a Consulting Editor of the scientific journal Behavioral Medicine.
 Dr. Durvasula is an authentic and brutally honest voice on the struggles raised by narcissism in the US and globally.

 Share your pandemic experiences!
 How are the latest changes affecting your life?
 It’s quick and the results from this study are used to advocate better support for parents.

 Employers, let us help you transform your workplace into an environment where caregivers thrive.
 Learn about Allies @ Work.

-Tags: Career Development for Moms, healthy personal boundaries, Leadership for Moms, Moms Growth, Moms Personal Growth, Moms Self care, moms stress management
+Tags: Book Review, Career Development for Moms, healthy personal boundaries, Leadership for Moms, Moms Growth, Moms Personal Growth, Moms Self care, moms stress management